-176 measures to seize a country
+176 measures to steal a country

 The Cuban regime proposes 176 economic measures that could replicate the Soviet privatization model, benefiting the ruling elite with privileged information and political control.